mitodl/micromasters/grades/README.md

 ### Load adjusted grades

-Once the we have verified the outcomes of the adjusted grades with the course team, we can import them into the micromasters web application.
-This can be done with the management command: `adjust_exam_grades_from_csv.py`
+Once that we have verified the numbers of learners that passed each course with the new exam results with the course team, we can import them into the micromasters web application.
+This can be done with the management command: `import_edx_exam_grades.py`

-  1. On your local machine, calculate an md5 checksum of the grade data (use `md5` on MacOS, `md5sum` on Linux)

-    md5sum <csv file name>

-  2. Open a bash shell on a one-off Heroku dyno:

-    heroku run bash --app <micromasters-production-app-name>

-  3. Create a temporary file containing the csv data to import

-    cat >> <temporary file location>`

-  4. Paste in the csv data and close the file with `ctrl+d`

-  5. Compare the md5 checksum on the heroku dyno with the one from your local copy

-    md5sum <temporary file location>

-  6. Run the management command

-    python manage.py adjust_exam_grades_from_csv <temporary file location>

-  Note: you will likely get a number of warnings about "User [x] does not have a passing exam grade for course [y]".
-  This is most likely because the exam results have not been released yet, and therefore aren't yet used for calculating grades.
-Proceed to the next step:

 ### Release exam grades to learners

-Now that the adjusted grades are loaded, we can release them to learners by updating the date/time that grades are available in the exam run admin.
+Now that grades are loaded, we can release them to learners by updating the date/time that grades are available in the exam run admin.

 ### Update combined final grades